 We agree, Stranger Things is strangely addictive, but staying up late to binge on this or any other compelling series on Netflix or anywhere else can rob you of precious sleep.
 In a new study, young adults who copped to binge-watching reported more fatigue, more symptoms of insomnia, poorer sleep quality, and greater alertness before going to sleep.
 In fact, binge-watchers had a 98 percent higher likelihood of poor sleep quality compared to their counterparts who did not binge-watch, the study showed.
 "Even one night of sleep loss can cause excessive daytime sleepiness, which makes you much more likely to be involved in a deadly motor vehicle crash or workplace accident," says Ilene M. Rosen, MD, MSCE, president of the American Academy of Sleep Medicine and professor of clinical medicine at Perelman School of Medicine at the University of Pennsylvania in Philadelphia.
 Even one night of sleep loss is dangerous, she says.
 How dangerous?
 "Performance after sleep deprivation, even for one night, is similar to the performance of individuals who are intoxicated, so encouraging binge-watching over sleeping is like encouraging drunk driving."
 The risk of one night of sleep loss is made worse because most people are already chronically sleep deprived, she adds.
 The American Academy of Sleep Medicine recommends that adults sleep seven hours or more on a regular basis to promote optimal health.
-Check out these sleep hygiene tips.
+Check out these icky, bad habits that put your health at risk.

 Your taste for salt